strimzi/proposals/076-connector-offsets-support.md

 This proposal only affects the Connect parts of the cluster-operator.
 This proposal does not apply to the use of the KafkaMirrorMaker2 Custom Resource.
-If users are using a KafkaConnector Custom Resource to manage the Mirror Maker connectors, they can manage offsets using the method described in this proposal.
+If users are using a KafkaConnector Custom Resource to manage the MirrorMaker connectors, they can manage offsets using the method described in this proposal.
-We should have a different proposal to cover how we might support managing offsets for Mirror Maker connectors that are managed via the KafkaMirrorMaker2 Custom Resource.
+We should have a different proposal to cover how we might support managing offsets for MirrorMaker connectors that are managed via the KafkaMirrorMaker2 Custom Resource.
 This is because the structure of the offsets JSON object for these connectors is known, so Strimzi can provide a more guided experience for altering offsets.
 For example, by allowing the user to specify the value of specific fields in the offset JSON, rather than them having to construct the full JSON object themselves.